matteo14c/HaploCoV/docs/source/assign.rst

 **Execution times, and multithreading**

-On a single core/thread *assign.pl* can assign the complete collection of more than 11M of genomes included in GISAID to pango lineages in less than 3 hours.
+Using a single core/thread *assign.pl* can assign the complete collection of more than 15M of genomes included in GISAID to pango lineages in about 4 hours.
 The companion utility *p_assign.pl* included in this repository can be used to parallelize the execution of *assign.pl* if required (see below).
 Execution times are reduced linearly.
-For example, if 24 cores are used, less than seven minutes are required to assign 11M genomes.
+For example, if 24 cores are used, less than ten minutes are required to assign 11M genomes.

 **p_assign.pl**